RasmusAChr/PDF2Images/README.md

 	PDF 2 Images
 </h1>

 This plugin allows you to easily convert PDF documents into images and insert them directly into your notes in Obsidian.
-It's ideal for taking notes from lecture slideshows, helping to capture important visual information from slides.
+It's ideal for taking notes from lecture slideshows, helping to capture important visual information from the slides.

 You can also choose to insert lines between the images for better organization and clarity, making your notes easier to read and structure.
-Perfect for students or anyone working with visual content in their notes.
+Great for students or anyone in general working with visual content in their notes.

 <h2 align="center">
 	How to use